Local-inspired parks that are the perfect setting for picnics and safe gatherings

 Parks are the perfect place for a socially distanced lunch with friends or a scenic date out of the house.
 Here are some popular parks in Washington, DC that are open for locals and visitors to enjoy.

 Note that the National Park Service requires masks be worn when physical distancing cannot be maintained.
 Visit the Service's website for more information.

 U.S. National Arboretum

 The beloved U.S. National Arboretum is open Monday through Sunday from 8 a.m. to 5 p.m.
 For more information on their guidelines, visit this page before going.
-Note that the National Bonsai & Penjing Museum and the Administration Building remain closed.
+Note that the Administration Building remains closed.